ZhenguoChen/Colosseum/README.md

 # Colosseum-Computer-Graphics-
-Using SDL to draw a 3D Colosseum
+Computer Graphics Project (CSCI 5229).
+Using SDL to draw a 3D Colosseum.